Affordable & Bilingual Family Law Help Across Washington.

 Affordable Flat Fees & Hourly Support

-We provide document preparation for divorce, parenting plans, child support, and more.Flat Fees: Available for agreed or uncontested cases, starting at $1,250.
+Flat Fees: Available for agreed or uncontested cases, starting at $1,500

-Hourly Services: For complex matters, our rate is $150/hour.
+Hourly Services: For more complex matters, $175/hour

 See our Pricing Page for details.